Twi1ightSparkle/synapse-docker/README.md

-# Synapse Docker
+# Synapse Podman

-Quickly spin up a Synapse + Postgres in Docker for testing.
+Quickly spin up a Synapse + Postgres in Podman for testing.

 **DO NOT USE IN PRODUCTION**